 Within the company, it’s known as the Domino’s “Rolex Challenge” and it all began in 1977.
 Founder, Tom Monaghan, gifted a hard-working manager with the watch off his own wrist for turning over US$20,000 in a single week of sales.
 Only back then, it was a Bulova with Domino’s logo on the face.
 A little later on, Monaghan began giving away Domino’s branded Seikos to employees for the same achievement.

 It didn’t take long before Monaghan upped the ante by instituting the official “Rolex Challenge”.
 US$20,000 in sales accomplished within a single week would earn you a silver Rolex Air-King, complete with Domino’s branding on both the face and band.

 In the present day, the challenge has been kicked up a notch.
-The new conditions entail US$25,000 in weekly sales for four consecutive weeks to earn the grand prize of a Rolex Oyster Perpetual (now branded on band and casing).
+The new conditions entail US$25,000 in weekly sales for four consecutive weeks to earn the grand prize of a Rolex Oyster Perpetual (now branded on the band and casing).